daed5/serpmaster/Google Autocomplete API/README.md

 # What Is Google Autocomplete API?

 This Google Search Autocomplete API is a tool for scraping the lists of keyword suggestions Google gives after one types in a query.
+As a customer, you just simply have to send a request to our endpoint – see the [Integration section](https://serpmaster.com/products/google-image-search-api/) on our site.
+You're also able to specify the data needed and retrieve it from any location, device, or browser.

 # How Does It Work?